 Bob’s Posts & Activities.
 This is where a great deal of information is located, including my articles, posts, and all activities.
 Articles are ones I’ve written on LinkedIn; this is straight forward.
 What is not straight forward is the difference between posts and activities.
 As far as I can tell, they’re one in the same.

 Note: Unlike the older version, only one article is displayed.
 In the older version, three were displayed, which meant you had to have at least three written on order not to be embarrassed, but I’m sure LinkedIn’s motive behind this wasn’t to save you from embarrassment.

 4. The Experience Section

 How often does LinkedIn reverse its decisions?
 Not often is the answer.

-The good news is that LinkedIn has reversed it’s decision of showing only the first position and truncating the previous ones.
-On May 26th, 2017, I noticed that LinkedIn started showing most of the remaining positions in their entirety.
+The good news is that LinkedIn has reversed it’s decision of showing only the first position in its intirety and truncating the previous ones.
+On May 26th, 2017, I noticed that LinkedIn corrected this faux pad.
+Now we can see most of the positions expanded.

 This is great news, as visitors to your profile might not have known that they had to click “See More” in order to see your other positions.